-We give personalised support to each family through a one-to-one connection – someone who can help guide them every step of the way now, and in the future.
+We give personalised support to each family through a Family Support Coordinator – someone who can help guide them every step of the way, now and in the future.
+Their support is extended by our volunteer-led Parent Connect Groups, which bring families together and provide invaluable social support and connections.

 Family Support Coordinators